 The Toyota Corolla Cross has been making waves since it was announced in Thailand in July this year.
-If you think of it, the Corolla Cross is the perfect overlap of a Venn diagram: the most popular nameplate (the Corolla series has sold a cumulative total of 48 million units in more than 150 countries and regions around the world) with the most popular bodystyle.
-However, Toyota seem to be taking their time with the rollout of the Corolla Cross across markets.
+If you think of it, the Corolla Cross is the perfect overlap of a Venn diagram: the most popular nameplate (the Corolla series has sold a cumulative total of 48 million units in more than 150 countries and regions around the world) with the trending body style of a crossover.
+However, Toyota seems to be taking its time with the rollout of the Corolla Cross across markets.

-On the feature front, the Toyota Corolla Cross borrows the list from the C-HR, so this includes the 7 airbags and raft of safety aids, LED headlights, 17- or 18-inch alloy wheels, sunroof, powered seats with leather upholstery, powered tailgate, dual zone climate control, and an 8-inch Audio Plus touchscreen infotainment system with Remote Connect.
+On the feature front, the Toyota Corolla Cross includes nine airbags and a raft of safety aids, LED headlights, 17- or 18-inch alloy wheels, sunroof, 10-way electrically adjustable driver seat, 7-inch MID, powered tailgate, dual-zone climate control, and an 8-inch Audio Plus touchscreen infotainment system with Remote Connect.

-With its aggressive styling, larger dimensions than the C-HR, and reliable, hybrid drivetrain from the Corolla sedan, the Toyota Corolla Cross could just be the missing link in Toyota USA’s lineup, especially one that appeals to young buyers a segment which the carmaker is trying hard to crack.
-The question is, when will Toyota launch the Corolla Cross Hybrid for American buyers.
+With its aggressive styling, higher practicality over the C-HR, and the proven hybrid drivetrain from the sedan, the Toyota Corolla Cross could be the missing link in Toyota USA’s lineup, especially one that appeals to young buyers who the carmaker is trying hard to crack.
+The question is, when exactly will Toyota launch the Corolla Cross Hybrid for American buyers.
 We reckon mid-2022 will likely be the time when Toyota makes the announcement.
 For those who can’t wait, the gasoline variant goes on sale this fall.